 pregnant and incapable of work because of your pregnancy or due to have your baby within the next 11 weeks or have had a baby within the last 15 weeks.

 Before the introduction of Employment and Support Allowance (ESA) on 27 October 2008 you could get Income Support if you were sick/disabled and unable to work.
-There are still some existing claimants remaining on Income Support for the present but they will be transferred over to ESA at some point.
+There are still some existing claimants remaining on Income Support for the moment but they will be transferred over to ESA at some point.
 No new claimants for Income Support are accepted unless they fit into one of the criteria above.

 For more information see our Income Support help page .